dwhitena/qcon-ai-docker-workshop/inference/README.md

 CMD [ "python", "/api.py" ]
 ```

 This Dockerfile is a little more complicated than the one we used for model training, but some things should look familiar.
 Everything in the arguments of the `RUN` instructions are things that you might run locally to prepare an environment to run our application.
-Note, how I have put a bunch of operations under a single `RUN` command.
+Note, how I have put a couple of operations under a single `RUN` command.
 Why did I do this?

 Well, remember how a Docker image is built up from "layers" that are versioned in a repository?
 If I put each of the `apt-get` or `pip` commands into separate `RUN` instructions, then those would build up more and more layers that would always be versioned with the Docker image.
-By combining them, I can perform some clean up at the end of all the installation (`rm -rf ...`) to get rid of cached info and other things I don't need.
-If the clean up was in a separate `RUN` instruction, it would basically have no effect on the overall size of the image.
+By combining them, I can perform some clean up at the end of all the installation to get rid of cached info and other things I don't need.
+If such a clean up was in a separate `RUN` instruction, it would basically have no effect on the overall size of the image.

 Also, you will notice two new instructions in this Dockerfile that weren't in the model training Dockerfile: